OSGeo/gdal/doc/source/build_hints.rst

 On Windows builds using Conda-Forge depedencies, the following packages may also need to be installed: ``blas blas-devel libblas libcblas liblapack liblapacke``

+.. option:: GDAL_USE_ARMADILLO=ON/OFF

+    Control whether to use Armadillo.
+Defaults to ON when Armadillo is found.

 Blosc
 *****